Henry Hodges

-Henry Hodges (born June 1, 1993) is an American actor, voice actor and singer.
-Beginning his acting career at the age of four, Hodges is best known for his musical theatre roles on Broadway; starring as "Chip" in Beauty and the Beast, as "Jeremy Potts" in Chitty Chitty Bang Bang and as "Michael Banks" in Mary Poppins.
+Henry Hodges (born 1993) is an American actor.
+He is best known for his musical theatre roles on Broadway; starring as Chip Potts in Beauty and the Beast, Jeremy Potts in Chitty Chitty Bang Bang, and Michael Banks in Mary Poppins.

 Early life

-Hodges was born on June 1, 1993 in Bethesda, Maryland.
-He has one sibling, an older sister named Charly (born in 1987).
-Hodges began his acting career at the age of four and, at the age of eight, he appeared as Tiny Tim in the Ford's Theatre production of A Christmas Carol in Washington, DC.
+Hodges has an older sister named Charly.
+Hodges appeared as Tiny Tim in the Ford's Theatre production of A Christmas Carol in Washington, D.C.
 He subsequently performed in numerous operas over two seasons at The Kennedy Center.
 After appearing in his second season at Ford's Theater, he was invited to audition for Disney and was selected to play the part of Chip in the tour of Beauty and the Beast.

 Career

 Broadway

-Hodges portrayed the role of the loveable teacup "Chip", the son of "Mrs. Potts", for seven months in the National Tour of Beauty and the Beast in 2003.
-He was invited to play the same part on Broadway in New York City, where he shared the stage with Christy Carlson Romano, who portrayed "Belle".
-In 2005, he originated the role of "Jeremy Potts" in the Broadway production of Chitty Chitty Bang Bang, playing the role from First Preview to the Closing Night performance, never missing a show.
+Hodges portrayed Chip, the son of Mrs. Potts, for seven months in the National Tour of Beauty and the Beast in 2003.
+He was invited to play the same part on Broadway in New York City, where he shared the stage with Christy Carlson Romano, who portrayed Belle.
+In 2005, he originated the role of Jeremy Potts in the Broadway production of Chitty Chitty Bang Bang.

-Hodges' performance garnered the attention of theatrical producers Cameron Mackintosh and Thomas Schumacher and in 2006 he was cast as an original "Michael Banks" in the successful Broadway production of Mary Poppins, playing the part for over a year and a half.
-One of the many highlights of being part of the show was when Hodges performed with the cast on the 2007 Tony Awards National Broadcast, where Mary Poppins was nominated for 8 Tony Awards.
+Hodges' performance garnered the attention of theatrical producers Cameron Mackintosh and Thomas Schumacher and in 2006 he was cast as Michael Banks in the Broadway production of Mary Poppins, playing the part for over a year and a half.

-Next for Hodges was portraying the roles of MacDuff son and Fleance in the 2008 Broadway production of Shakespeare's Macbeth, starring Patrick Stewart.
-He then was part of the Original Broadway Musical 13, by acclaimed Broadway composer Jason Robert Brown, understudying the roles of Archie, Evan, Richie, and Simon.
+Hodges portrayed MacDuff's son and Fleance in the 2008 Broadway production of Shakespeare's Macbeth, starring Patrick Stewart.
+He then was part of the musical 13 by Jason Robert Brown, understudying the roles of Archie, Evan, Richie, and Simon.

-Each year, casts from Broadway shows perform holiday songs for the annual CD fundraiser Carols for a Cure and Hodges can be heard as a soloist on Volumes 6, 7 and 8.
-He was also an active member of Broadway Kids Care, which brings together young actors from current and past Broadway shows to do community service work.
+Hodges was also an active member of Broadway Kids Care, which brings together young actors from current and past Broadway shows to do community service work.